 Untripped rollovers are the rarer of the two types of car rollover accidents, accounting for only about 5 percent.
 Oftentimes untripped rollovers happen when a top-heavy vehicle engages in a high-speed collision avoidance maneuver, such as swerving to avoid rear-ending a vehicle that turned onto the roadway without having an ample gap in traffic.

 Rollover accidents occur for a variety of reasons.
-However, any vehicle is capable of a car rollover accident if the circumstances are right.
+Any vehicle is capable of a car rollover accident if the circumstances are right.
 The following are some of the factors that increase rollover risk.

 The type of vehicle involved.
 The vehicle’s center of gravity impacts the likelihood that the car rolls.
 Vehicles with a high center of gravity or those that are top-heavy are most likely to experience a rollover, particularly an untripped rollover involving speed and a collision avoidance maneuver or even a sharp curve in the road.
-Some of the common culprits in rollover accidents are sport utility vehicles, light passenger cars, pickup trucks, vans, and commercial trucks.
+Some of the common types of vehicles involved in rollovers are sport utility vehicles, light passenger cars, pickup trucks, vans, and commercial trucks.

 Many fatal rollover accidents involve high speeds.
-Speeding makes it harder to control one’s vehicle and reduces the reaction time that one has between perceiving a hazard and coming to a safe stop.
+Speeding makes it harder to control a vehicle.
+Driving too fast reduces the reaction time that a person has between perceiving a hazard and coming to a safe stop.
 If the driver loses control, this reduced time to react can result in an over-correction or a sudden swerve that can cause the vehicle to roll.
 Speeding is a factor in approximately 40 percent of all rollover accidents.
 A Seattle rollover accident caused a car to virtually disintegrate and its driver to suffer severe injuries due to excessive speed.
 The driver suffered an apparent medical emergency before the crash, causing him to lose control of the vehicle.

 Too much tire grip can lead to excessive sideways forces.
-This is particularly relevant for SUVs and pickup trucks outfitted with sporty aftermarket tires that provide more grip than the tires that the vehicle had on it when it was first purchased.
+This is particularly relevant for SUVs and pickup trucks outfitted with sporty aftermarket tires.
+Some aftermarket tires provide more grip than the original stock tires.
+The wrong tire for the terrain can be a factor in causing a rollover.

 Not enough tire grip due to excessively worn tires.
-This can reduce the car’s ability to grip the road, resulting in skidding that in turn leads to a rollover car accident.
+Not having enough grip is also a problem.
+Bald or worn tires reduce a car’s ability to grip the road, resulting in skidding that in turn leads to a rollover type of accident.
+The risk of having an accident with multiple injuries in a rollover increases in poor weather with bad tires.

 Where the accident occurs.
 Rollovers occur more often on rural roadways in which there is only one lane per the direction of travel and a higher posted speed limit.
 A 70-year-old man was killed in a rollover crash on State Route 162 after he failed to negotiate a curve.
-His vehicle rolled over into a ditch and was discovered partially submerged in the water.
+His vehicle rolled over into a ditch.
+He was discovered by the Washington State Patrol with the car partially submerged in the water.

 Overloading the vehicle, which places strain on the tires, makes the vehicle harder to maneuver, and can cause vehicle tips in top-heavy cars if the load is unbalanced or shifts during transport.

 Alcohol.
-Nearly half of all rollover crashes involve an impaired driver.
-Additionally, alcohol is involved in approximately half of all fatal rollovers.
+30 percent of all rollover crashes involve an impaired driver.
 Alcohol impairment reduces many of the skills needed for the safe operation of a motor vehicle, including speed control and the ability to perceive and respond to hazards on the roadway.
 A woman suspected of driving under the influence of alcohol abandoned her vehicle after a rollover accident, leaving behind her injured twin sister in the wreckage.
 The rollover occurred when the vehicle that the woman was driving allegedly left the roadway for an unknown reason.

 Curved roads or exit ramps, in combination with excessive speed and a top-heavy vehicle, can greatly increase one’s risk of being involved in a rollover crash.